Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Proposed C 2 U-MPPI Framework

-Notably, unlike many approximation approaches that uniformly inflate the robot and obstacle geometries across all dimensions to serve as a ``safety cushion'', our method enables a more precise and dimension-specific construction and tracking of the safety buffer. \ihab{This is accomplished by dynamically assessing and updating the uncertainty $\mathbf{\Sigma}_k^{\mathbf{c}}$ in real time.}
+Notably, unlike many approaches that uniformly inflate robot and obstacle geometries with fixed pre-defined inflation to construct conservative safety margins (e.g., \cite{brito2019model}) or rely on linearizing chance constraints to retain convexity (e.g., \cite{mustafa2023probabilistic, zhu2019chance}), our method enables a more precise, direction-aware safety buffer through a nonlinear and nonconvex formulation that dynamically assesses and updates the combined uncertainty \(\mathbf{\Sigma}_k^{\mathbf{c}}\) in real time.

+To illustrate the sensitivity of the collision constraint in \eqref{eq:CC-condition} to uncertainty, Fig.~\ref{fig:collison-codition-plot} shows how \(\mathcal{M}\) and \(\kappa\) vary with the Euclidean distance \(d_\text{ped} = \|\hat{\mathbf{p}}_k - \hat{\mathbf{p}}^n_k\|\) under varying pedestrian uncertainty \(\mathbf{\Sigma}^\mathbf{o}\).
+As \(\mathbf{\Sigma}^\mathbf{o}\) is reduced from \(\mathbf{I}_2\) (left plot) to \(0.1\mathbf{I}_2\) (right plot), the constraint is satisfied at a significantly shorter distance (\SI{0.86}{\metre} instead of \SI{1.72}{\metre}), thereby reducing the robot’s reaction range and delaying its response to potential collisions.
+While this reduces conservativeness, it may compromise safety.
+In contrast, higher uncertainty induces earlier reactions and wider safety margins, albeit at the expense of efficiency, such as longer paths and increased control effort.
+This trade-off directly impacts trajectory evaluation in C\textsuperscript{2}U-MPPI, where constraint violations (i.e., \(\mathcal{M} < \kappa\)) are penalized through the probabilistic cost \(q_{\text{prob}}\) in \eqref{eq:prop-cost} and correspond to the red-shaded regions.